SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-10-31-xna-to-unityxna-and-beyond.markdown

 - Linux
 - Flash Player

-Unity has a similar Content Management system which promotes re-use and certainly has a lot more extensibility out of the box, plus it is backed by a huge assets store full of pre made assets, audio, artwork and even full components chocked full of stuff.&nbsp; I know a fair few people leaving the XNA ship have jumped on to Unity and never looked back.
+Unity has a similar Content Management system which promotes re-use and certainly has a lot more extensibility out of the box, plus it is backed by a huge assets store full of pre made assets, audio, artwork and even full components chocked full of stuff.
+I know a fair few people leaving the XNA ship have jumped on to Unity and never looked back.

 Unity also has lots of plug-ins and features plus the ability to do some 3D modelling in its editor, there are particle and physics systems built in to the engine and a fair about of documentation and tutorials about how to use and make the best of Unity.

-As you might expect through all these features come at a price, up until fairly recently the entry price for Unity was $500 for the basic version and $1500 for the professional edition.&nbsp; The basic version is now FREE however and available on most platforms.&nbsp; Store prices vary but there are some free assets to get you started in most cases.&nbsp; I have not seen any figures myself, however most people I talk to say that if you going to be serious in Unity then you will need the Professional version.
+As you might expect through all these features come at a price, up until fairly recently the entry price for Unity was $500 for the basic version and $1500 for the professional edition.
+The basic version is now FREE however and available on most platforms.
+Store prices vary but there are some free assets to get you started in most cases.
+I have not seen any figures myself, however most people I talk to say that if you going to be serious in Unity then you will need the Professional version.

-The cost does not stop there however as there are additional charges if you want to deploy to any platform other than Windows / Web then there is an extra $500 per platform cost for the plug in to deploy, you can still develop and test for free (although for IOS you will need a Mac to test, can code in Windows).&nbsp; These costs are as of Unity 3.5 and may change with the release of V4.
+The cost does not stop there however as there are additional charges if you want to deploy to any platform other than Windows / Web then there is an extra $500 per platform cost for the plug in to deploy, you can still develop and test for free (although for IOS you will need a Mac to test, can code in Windows).
+These costs are as of Unity 3.5 and may change with the release of V4.

-So a powerful package but with an associated cost.&nbsp; There is more to say about Unity but not strictly relevant to this article.
+So a powerful package but with an associated cost.
+There is more to say about Unity but not strictly relevant to this article.

 * * *